Should I go to med school? consider these 7 things first

 Many students are in med school due to these reasons and when they see the ups and downs of medical school most of them end up regretting the decision and blaming them for every problem they face in medical school.
 At the end of the day, you are the one who is going to lead your life so try not to choose a lifelong carrier out of other people pressuring you.

 There is a HUGE misunderstanding on this topic.
-Many people think that doctors are rich and highly paid, and maybe that was the truth like 10 years ago.
+Many people think that doctors are rich and highly paid, and maybe that was the truth years ago.
 But that isn’t the case anymore.
 Nowadays the number of doctors and the number of hospitals are not proportional.
 The amount of joblessness is increasing.
 The hospitals don’t have enough budgets to hire new staff.
 You might think about opening a new private clinic.
-That is a possibility but the road isn’t straightforward you need to be a specialist doctor and become known, which is going to take a while.
+That is a possibility but the road isn’t straightforward you need to specialize and acquire reputation, which is going to take a while.